 See our related article, How to request a DMV hearing in Nevada.

-Most DMV hearings can now occur telephonically without the defendant or attorney having to appear in a DMV office.
+Most DMV hearings can now occur telephonically without you or your attorney having to appear in a DMV office.

 6. Where do they take place?